Kibbeh (Baked and Fried)

 Yogurt sauce

-• Mix yogurt with salt, minced garlic and mint.
+• In a small bowl, mix yogurt with salt, minced garlic, and mint.

 • Serve with kibbeh.